 Creativity is thinking and using imagination to produce something novel with utility.
 It becomes an essential skill for problem-solving in the learning process (Yeh & Ting, 2023).
 Creativity is vital part of develop among students.
 The growth of student creativity relies on how teachers foster it in the learning environment (Herak & Hadung Lamanepa, 2019).
 Thus, teachers must implement learning strategies that nurture students' creative thinking (Prajoko et al., 2023).
 STEAM is an educational approach providing students with opportunities to develop creativity, a crucial skill for the 21st century (Katz-Buonincontro, 2018); (Blackley et al., 2018).
-STEAM has the potential to enhance students' creativity (Blackley et al., 2018); (Lu et al., 2022); (Nabila & Kamaludin, 2023).

 Throughout the learning process, there is an emphasis on the five critical elements of STEAM.
 The science aspect pertains to the learning topic's content, while the technology aspect involves technology to explore information from various sources and the equipment for creating ecoprint.
 The technical aspect relates to students' ability to utilise ecoprint techniques in designing products.
 The art aspect is crucial in fostering students' creativity in designing ecoprint products, while the mathematical element helps students' capacity to use mathematical skills to determine the quantity and size of materials needed to design products.
-Including the art aspect in STEAM education is paramount in eliciting students' creativity and introduces interdisciplinary relationships through firsthand experiences gained during the learning process (Pearson, 2022).
+Including the art aspect in STEAM education is paramount in eliciting students' creativity in solving complex problems in the 21st century.
+The integration of Art in STEAM fosters students' creativity and introduces interdisciplinary relationships through firsthand experiences gained during the learning process (Pearson, 2022).